spragger/garmin2hugo/README.md

 ### The Architecture

-I wanted a "set it and forget it" workflow.
-The system connects my physical activity to my digital footprint using the Unix philosophy: simple tools doing one thing well.
+I wanted an automated way to handle creating the blog entry each day.
+The automation turns my physical footsteps into a digital footprint with a few simple steps.

 ![Architecture Diagram](./images/mermaid-diagram.png)